gofynd/fdk-client-swift/documentation/application/PAYMENT.md

 | body | DeletehCardRequest | yes | Request body |

-Deletes a payment card from the user's account.
+Use this API to delete a card added by a user on the payment gateway and clear the cache.

 *Returned Response:*